joncrain/joncrain.github.io/resume.md

 - automated the deployment of Windows and Linux virtual machines
 - developed a testing/development server plan to replicate production environments
 - [accidental] DBA for small set of Oracle, PostgreSQL and MSSQL Servers
-- managed 500+ macOS computers
+- managed 1200+ macOS computers
+- initiated/lead campus wide Mac users group which has developed intregral plans for Mac management
 - helped coordinate and train team of student workers

 #### **Coordinator of the Center for Creative Media, CMU**